xd009642/xd-tts/slides/text_processing.typ

   == Text Normalisation

   - Convert text from written form to spoken form
-  - Traditionally systems were rule based but statistics and neural networks have offered improvements
+  - Was rule based but there are models for that
   - A lot of people go for hybrid systems for customisation
-  - For our system we're going to do a fairly traditional rule based approach
+  - For our system we're going to do a simpler rule based approach
-  - unicode segmentation and deunicode crates are exceptionally useful and easy to use!
+  - unicode segmentation and deunicode crates are great!
 ]

 #slide[